Tailor-made Antibodies

 Background

 Glutamate is the major excitatory neurotransmitter in the mammalian central nervous system.
-After the release of glutamate from synaptic vesicles into the synaptic cleft during neurotransmission, excitatory amino acid transporters (EAATs) remove extracellular glutamate to avoid excitotoxic levels.
+After the release of glutamate from synaptic vesicles into the synaptic cleft during neurotransmission, excitatory amino acid transporters (EAATs) remove extracellular glutamate to avoid excitotoxic levels (1).

-Five EAATs with differential expression patterns have been described so far: EAAT 1, also referred to as GLAST and SLC1A3, has neuroprotective potential following ischemia and is expressed by reactive astrocytes and activated microglia.
-EAAT 2 (GLT-1, SLC1A2) is the most abundant and primarily expressed in astrocytes.
-EAAT 3 / SLC1A1 is expressed in neurons and has also been shown to be involved in the uptake of extracelluar cysteine.
-EAAT 4 shows weak expression in the forebrain and high levels in Purkinje cells of the cerebellum.
-EAAT 5 has only been described for humans and is primarily expressed in the retina.
+Five EAATs with differential expression patterns have been described so far: EAAT1, also referred to as GLAST and SLC1A3, has neuroprotective potential following ischemia and occurs in reactive astrocytes and activated microglia.
+EAAT2 (GLT-1, SLC1A2) is the most abundant isoform and is primarily expressed in astrocytes.
+Both variants show high levels in brain and retina.
+EAAT3 / SLC1A1, EAAT4 / SLC1A6 and EAAT5 / SLC1A7 are expressed in neurons (2).
+EAAT4 shows weak expression in the forebrain and high levels in the cerebellum, where it mainly locates to Purkinje cells (3).
+EAAT5 primarily occurs in the retina, where it locates very close to glutamate release sites.
+In K.O. mice flicker resolution is considerably compromised (4).
+Recent findings suggest that EAAT5 is an abundant isoform, expressed also in non-neuronal peripheral tissues (5).